Skullcandy HQ

 2 / 2

 Skullcandy, the iconic performance and lifestyle audio brand, was born on the ski slopes of Park City, Utah.
-The company recently relocated to a brand new headquarters at the base of Utah Olympic Park.
-The Park City site was selected for its stunning views of the dedicated open space, as well as its visibility.
+The company relocated to a new headquarters at the base of Utah Olympic Park, selecting the site for its stunning mountain views and high visibility.
+The location inspired a workplace that embraces natural light, open spaces, and a strong connection to the outdoors.

 “The NanaWall system allowed us to seamlessly integrate the exterior façade so that from the outside it was perfectly integrated.
-Until you open the building, you would never even know that the doors were there,” says Kirk.
+Until you open the building, you would never even know that the doors were there.” — Kirk, Project Architect

 What Our Customers Have to Say